10 Amazing Midwest Road Trips [2025]

 Many top destinations in the Midwest are spread out.
 I recommend pairing your Midwest road trip activities by location to experience the best activities with less time in the car!

-As a Midwest local, I have experienced many of these road trips firsthand and love any opportunity to get off the beaten path in my home region, and encourage others to do the same!
+As a Midwest local, I have experienced many of these road trips firsthand and love any opportunity to get off the beaten path in my home region, and I encourage others to do the same!

 These destinations exemplify the diverse experiences the Midwest has to offer, from urban exploration to the tranquility of nature and the nostalgia of historic paths less traveled.